Tensions soar in Serbia as angry protesters clash with police, set fire to party offices

 Police threw multiple rounds of tear gas and charged at the demonstrators who hurled bottles, rocks and flares at them.

-Similar clashes also erupted on Saturday evening in Belgrade, with police directing tear gas at protesters while battling the protesters who set garbage containers on fire.
+Similar clashes also erupted on Saturday evening in the northern city of Novi Sad and in Belgrade, with police directing tear gas at protesters while battling the protesters who set garbage containers on fire.

 The protesters in Valjevo turned out to the streets to protest what they allege is police brutality.